Hot Flashes: How to Get Relief Before, During, and After Menopause

 - Paroxetine: Sold under the brand name Brisdelle®, paroxetine is a type of antidepressant medication—called a serotonin reuptake inhibitor (SSRI)—that is approved for moderate to severe hot flashes.
 SSRIs affect serotonin, a neurotransmitter involved in regulating body temperature.
 By stabilizing serotonin levels, paroxetine can reduce the frequency and severity of hot flashes.
 Brisdelle is taken once a day in pill form.
 It was approved for the treatment of hot flashes in 2014; studies showed it provided modest relief for hot flash symptoms.

 - Fezolinetant: Sold under the brand name Veozah®, the FDA approved this medication for moderate to severe hot flashes in 2023.
 Veozah is a neurokinin 3 (NK3) receptor agonist that works by binding to and blocking the activities of the NK3 receptor, which helps regulate body temperature in the brain.
 Veozah is also taken once a day in pill form.
 According to studies, the medication significantly reduced the severity of hot flashes.
-In fall 2024, the FDA warned that fezolinetant (Veozah) could cause rare but serious liver injury.
+In December 2024, the FDA placed a boxed warning (also known as a black box warning), its most serious cautionary labeling, on this drug because of its known risk of rare, but serious, liver injury.

 There are also other nonhormonal medications that doctors prescribe “off label” for hot flashes and other menopause symptoms, which, while not FDA-approved for that purpose, are recognized to be effective against hot flashes, adds Dr. Pal.
 These include other SSRIs, such as citalopram (brand name: Celexa®), escitalopram (brand name: Lexapro®), and gabapentin (Neurontin®), a medication developed to treat seizures.